 The SMART Approaches use satellite-based navigation and enable aircraft to burn less fuel, emit less carbon dioxide and fly more quietly.
 They contribute to international aviation carbon dioxide-emission reduction proposals and are aligned with the Government’s National Airspace and Air Navigation Plan.

 The SMART Approaches help Auckland to be better connected to the rest of New Zealand and the world.
 They are in line with global developments and safely enable the growth of Auckland Airport, which is vital to New Zealand’s economy.

-Four SMART Approach flight paths currently operate at Auckland Airport, two from the north and two from the south.
+Six SMART Approach flight paths currently operate at Auckland Airport, three from the north and three from the south.
 The diagram below shows the SMART Approach flight paths.
-Green X23A descends from the north to Runway 23L.
-Red Y23 descends from the south to Runway 23L.
-Blue X05A descends from the north to Runway 05R.
-Black Y05 approaches Runway 05R from the south.

 The Blue X05A and the Green X23A SMART Approach flight paths can only be used by aircraft between 7am and 10pm.
 A maximum of 10 flights per day can use each of the Blue X05A and Green X23A SMART Approach flight paths.
 The Black Y05 SMART Approach flight path from the south to Runway 05R and the Red Y23 SMART Approach flight path from the south to Runway 23L are available 24 hours a day uncapped.

 A fifth SMART Approach to Auckland Airport from the north, known as the Yellow U23 SMART Approach, has been operational since May 2019.
 Aircraft can only use the Yellow track between 7am and 10pm, with a maximum of six flights per day.
 That maximum number of flights per day can be increased to ten if certain conditions are met.